1j01/look-around-you.go/README.md

 Learning [Go](https://golang.org).
 I thought I'd make a bit of a learning resource of it as I go.

+The repo contains snapshots of a single program as I worked on it, learning about Go as I go, sometimes with comments that are removed in the next version.

+I started with "Hello world!" and then learned about simple loops, etc.

+The end result is not much more complicated than "Hello world!"
+(it's maybe in the same tier, still fairly trivial), but it's a bit more animated, and achieving a specific effect.

 ## Getting Started

 First you have to [download and install Go](https://golang.org/doc/install).